-- Monitoring longevity and ongoing discussions with the Fund actuary on how best to manage the impact on the Fund from people living longer.
-Changes brought in with the 2014 CARE Scheme also mean that retirement ages will increase in line with the state pension age going forward. - Close monitoring of regulatory changes and release of Government guidance - Quarterly monitoring of investment performance, funding and budget monitoring and regular reviews of asset allocation to ensure that it remains appropriate for the Fund taking into account the appropriate investment advice from the Pension Fund's investment consultant. - Contract monitoring and performance reviews. - Working closely with employers to resolve issues with membership data and develop employer links with Equiniti, the Fund's administrators. - Transition planning to ensure that assets are transition effectively to pooled arrangements within appropriate timeframes - Regulator monitoring of the Fund's cash flow, working in conjunction with the fund actuary and investment consultant to develop up to date cash flow projections.
+- Monitoring longevity and ongoing discussions with the Fund actuary on how best to manage the impact on the Fund - Close monitoring of regulatory changes and release of Government guidance - Quarterly monitoring of investment performance, funding and budget monitoring and regular reviews of asset allocation to ensure that it remains appropriate for the Fund taking into account the appropriate investment advice from the Pension Fund's investment consultant. - Contract monitoring and performance reviews. - Working closely with employers to resolve issues with membership data and develop employer links with Equiniti, the Fund's administrators. - Transition planning to ensure that assets are transitioned effectively to pooled arrangements within appropriate timeframes - Regulator monitoring of the Fund's cash flow, working in conjunction with the fund actuary and investment consultant to develop up to date cash flow projections.